nlarusstone/corels-test/README.md

 If a rule captures insufficient data when appended to a prefix, then it will be insufficient for any rule list that starts with that prefix.
 Keep track of such rules in the cache.

-If prefix P is optimal, breadth-first is the best way to certify.

 ## todo